tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 		Part of "slab" that cannot be reclaimed on memory pressure.

+	  slab (npn)
+		Amount of memory used for storing in-kernel data structures.

+	  workingset_refault_anon
+		Number of refaults of previously evicted anonymous pages.

+	  workingset_refault_file
+		Number of refaults of previously evicted file pages.

+	  workingset_activate_anon
+		Number of refaulted anonymous pages that were immediately activated.

+	  workingset_activate_file
+		Number of refaulted file pages that were immediately activated.

+	  workingset_restore_anon
+		Number of restored anonymous pages which have been detected as an active workingset before they got reclaimed.

+	  workingset_restore_file
+		Number of restored file pages which have been detected as an active workingset before they got reclaimed.

+	  workingset_nodereclaim
+		Number of times a shadow node has been reclaimed

-	  pgfault
+	  pgfault (npn)
 		Total number of page faults incurred

-	  pgmajfault
+	  pgmajfault (npn)
 		Number of major page faults incurred

-	  workingset_refault

-		Number of refaults of previously evicted pages

-	  workingset_activate

-		Number of refaulted pages that were immediately activated

-	  workingset_nodereclaim

-		Number of times a shadow node has been reclaimed

-	  pgrefill
+	  pgrefill (npn)
 		Amount of scanned pages (in an active LRU list)

-	  pgscan
+	  pgscan (npn)
 		Amount of scanned pages (in an inactive LRU list)

-	  pgsteal
+	  pgsteal (npn)
 		Amount of reclaimed pages

-	  pgactivate
+	  pgactivate (npn)
 		Amount of pages moved to the active LRU list

-	  pgdeactivate
+	  pgdeactivate (npn)

-		Amount of pages moved to the inactive LRU lis
+		Amount of pages moved to the inactive LRU list

-	  pglazyfree
+	  pglazyfree (npn)
 		Amount of pages postponed to be freed under memory pressure

-	  pglazyfreed
+	  pglazyfreed (npn)
 		Amount of reclaimed lazyfree pages

+	  thp_fault_alloc (npn)
+		Number of transparent hugepages which were allocated to satisfy a page fault.
+This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE is not set.

+	  thp_collapse_alloc (npn)
+		Number of transparent hugepages which were allocated to allow collapsing an existing range of pages.
+This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE is not set.
 ..

   memory.stat